(A message of) the last of the pioneers of particle colliders

 If you have seen the movie Particle Fever about the discovery of the Higgs boson, you have heard the theorists saying that the only choices today are between Super-symmetry and the Landscape.
 Don’t believe them.
 Super-symmetry says that every fermion has a boson partner and vice versa.
 That potentially introduces a huge number of new arbitrary constants which does not seem like much progress to me.
 However, in its simpler variants the number of new constants is small and a problem at high energy is solved.
 But, experiments at the LHC already seem to have ruled out the simplest variants.

 The Landscape surrenders to perpetual ignorance.
 It says that our universe is only one of a near infinity of disconnected universes, each with its own random collection of force strengths and constants, and we can never observe or communicate with the others.
 We can never go further in understanding because there is no natural law that relates the different universes.
 The old dream of deriving everything from one constant and one equation is dead.
 There are two problems with the landscape idea.
 The first is a logic one.
 You cannot prove a negative, so you cannot say that there is no more to learn.
 The second is practical.
 If it is all random there is no point in funding theorists, experimenters, or accelerator builders.
-We don’t have to wait until we are priced out of the market, there is no reason to go on
+We don’t have to wait until we are priced out of the market, there is no reason to go on.

 There is a problem here that is new, caused by the ever-increasing mathematical complexity of today’s theory.
 When I received my PhD in the 1950s it was possible for an experimenter to know enough theory to do her/his own calculations and to understand much of what the theorists were doing, thereby being able to choose what was most important to work on.
 Today it is nearly impossible for an experimenter to do what many of yesterday’s experimenters could do, build apparatus while doing their own calculations on the significance of what they were working on.
 Nonetheless, it is necessary for experimenters and accelerator physicists to have some understanding of where theory is, and where it is going.
 Not to do so makes most of us nothing but technicians for the theorists.
 Perhaps only the theory phenomenologists should be allowed to publish in general readership journals or to comment in movies.